 My stomach churned as I climbed the steep canyon wall.
 We’d seen the ram go down and out of sight as he crested the sharp ridgeline, but that brought little comfort.
 I’ve seen several animals disappear under similar circumstances.
 We didn’t talk.
 We urgently picked our way up a small chute that led to the last place we’d seen the ram.
 “I need to catch my breath before we pop over.
 Things might happen quick,” I said to my guide Trent.
 We stopped for a few seconds in the cool late-afternoon shade cast by the summit of the rocky, cactus-covered ridgeline.
 I put a round in the chamber and we slowly moved forward.
-This was not how I’d imagined my first aoudad hunt would go.

 The Poor-Man’s Sheep Hunt

 I’m not sure I’d even heard of an aoudad or barbary sheep until about five years ago when our editor-in-chief Alex Robinson hunted them for the first time.
 In fact, the species had flown under-the-radar of many hunters.
 Aoudad hunts have garnered a reputation as a “poor-man’s sheep hunt” or “every-man’s sheep hunt” due to their abundance and relatively low cost compared to hunting native species of North American wild sheep.
 In the lower 48, there are free-range opportunities for private and public land, draw, OTC, guided, and DIY aoudad hunts.